High Watch campus buildings

 Equine Assisted Learning Experiences

-The Equine Assisted Learning program consists of four three-hour sessions over two weeks.
+The Equine Assisted Learning Program consists of four three-hour sessions over two weeks.
 During each session, guests participate in a group check-in, a body warm-up and body scan, grooming of the horses, a didactic classroom session on emotional agility that covers fear/vulnerability, anger/frustration, depression, and sadness/grief, and an activity with the horses that builds upon connection and collaboration.
 Each session concludes with a group debrief and treats for the horses.

 Why Horses?